JennsiS/Lomax-internship/README.md

 3. Update the contact list
 4. Delete a contact from the list
 5. Generate a report of the contact list in a txt file

+To use the application, download the repository folder and then run the following command `` ruby app.rb
+``